Last updated on December 6th, 2023

 If you prefer hotels, you will find limited choices in Arnavutkoy, but still great options for an elegant stay.

 The fanciest one is The Mandarin Oriental Bosphorus, right above the Ortaköy Mosque which starts at $500 a night.
-Even though I haven’t spent a night there, I was able to visit it in 2020 and was simply stunned by the waterfront view.
+Even though I hadn’t spent a night there, I was able to visit it in 2020 and was simply stunned by the waterfront view.
 It is out of this world.
 This hotel also has an exclusive hammam and great gastronomical offers.

 Another beautiful hotel is Bebek Hotel, in the north of Arnavutköy.
-It is a down to earth place and its location provides dreamy views with a great quality-price ratio.
+It is a down-to-earth place and its location provides dreamy views with a great quality-price ratio.

 Airbnb has tons of options too, although some are as expensive as hotels.
 But if you love airbnbs as much as I do, it is your lucky day.
-Prices range from $45 to $450 per night, and you can even find apartments in historical buildings like this ottoman villa for about $100 per night.
+Prices range from $45 to $450 per night, and you can even find apartments in historical buildings like this Ottoman villa for about $100 per night.

 There are really a lot of places to stay in Istanbul.
 If budget allows, Arnavutköy is one you don’t want to miss for sure, especially if looking for romantic accommodation with fantastic views!
-If you need cheaper options, take a look at my list of budget-friendly flats in Istanbul and from there go over other posts to Istanbul accommodation.
+If you need cheaper options, take a look at my list of budget-friendly flats in Istanbul, and from there go over other posts to Istanbul accommodation.

 The golden rule that I recommend to follow on any trip, be it Istanbul or any other Turkish city – don’t be afraid to explore.